 The first appearance of Cargo 200 is unknown, except that it came into use in the mid-1980s during the Soviet–Afghan War.
 The main theory of the term's origin is the Ministry of Defense of the USSR Order No. 200, issued during the on October 8, 1984, coincidentally setting the standardized maximum weight for the air transportation of a deceased soldier's body at 200 kilograms (440 lbs).
 The term saw widespread use in the Soviet military by the late 1980s, spawning the related code words Cargo 300 for the transportation of wounded personnel, and Cargo 100 for the transportation of munitions.

 - Cargo 400: concussed (in shock) or captured

 - Cargo 800: "special" or chemical weapons

 What is a Cargo ID and what is a Cargo Card?

 A Cargo Card is simply the page dedicated to that individual.
 This nomenclature arose back in the early days of this list when it was short enough to display all of the officers and their relevant details on a single page.
-Each officer had a small "card" on the page, which could be found quickly by doing a search for their name or Cargo ID.
+Each officer had a small "card" on the page (similar to our current homepage), which could be found quickly by doing a search for their name or Cargo ID.
 There were no links, and details were limited, but you could see the entire list at a glance just by going to TopCargo200.com.
 As the list grew, changes had to be made, but the term Cargo Card stuck around, and now refers to the page dedicated to a given entry.

 To locate a specific Cargo Card, if you have lost the link (or only recall the Cargo ID #) simply add the Cargo ID at the end of the URL.
 For example: